Fifty-two years ago, the body of the 1912 Portland-Lewiston

 most valuable Stanley Steamer in the world.

-It is among the collection at Seal Cove Auto Museum
+It is among the collections at Seal Cove Auto Museum

 on Mount Desert Island, Maine.
 SCAM image